cyber-phys/agents/examples/purfect/prompts/sd_prompt.md

 Here is the html canvas to write the stable diffusion prompt for.
-Make sure to describe what is the perimive animation is trying to represent.
-Please only respond with the prompt for an image generation model.
+Please respond with the prompt for an image generation model.
+Only respond with the prompt and no extra text since your output will be feed directly into the image generation model.